AbdelrahmanBayoumi/Azkar-App/DEVELOPMENT_MANUAL.md

 2. Import it in Intellij IDEA or any other Java IDE and let Maven download the required dependencies for you.
 3. To use Sentry (for error reporting) you need to add your own DSN in the `src/main/resources/sentry.properties` file.
     - See `sentry.properties.example` for an example.
+4. To use the `ip2location` location services, you need to add your `ip2location.apiKey` in the `src/main/resources/config.properties` file.
+   - See `config.properties.example` for an example.
-4. Run the application 😁
+5. Run the application 😁